-• There should be at least one "animation" where the avatar is in a T-pose or an A-pose or some variation.
-There can be other animations in the file, but this will adversely affect loading performance.

-- Occupant avatars must be "rigged", meaning there is a joint hierarchy specified in the FBX or DAE file.
-The rig must be human-like. - Joint names in the FBX or DAE file must follow standard conventions used by industry-wide software.
+- The avatars should be in a T-pose or an A-pose or some variation.
+For FBX and DAE files, this is accomplished by having at least one "animation" where the avatar is in this pose.
+There can be other animations in the file, but this will adversely affect loading performance. - The avatars must be "rigged", meaning there is a joint hierarchy specified in the file.
+The rig must be human-like. - Joint names in the file should follow standard conventions used by industry-wide software for best compatibility.

-Figure 88.
+Figure 98.
 Example of a "rigged" human character model in the "A" pose in Blender.